Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 & bedding

-Hard winter clothing and bedding.
+Heavy duty winter clothing and bedding.
 This solution provides hard winter clothing and sleeping bags for a family of three.
 It is mainly purposed for just liberated towns and cities where all energy infrastructure has been destroyed by Russian troops before retreating.
-Hence, people are living in houses with no heating.
+Hence, people are living in houses with no heating and sometimes no bedding at all.
+Other items include jackets, boots, sleeping bags, tents, thermal underwear, hand/feet warmers, and gloves.

 image